segabl/pd2-code-doc/README.md

 # PAYDAY 2 Code Documentation

-**WIP**

-This is a collection of Lua files documenting PAYDAY 2's engine types and library functions via [EmmyLua annotations](https://github.com/sumneko/lua-language-server/wiki/EmmyLua-Annotations).
-Adding these files to your VS Code library will allow you to get hints when working with them.
+This is a collection of Lua files documenting PAYDAY 2's engine types and library functions for use with [sumneko's Lua language server](https://github.com/LuaLS/lua-language-server).
+Install the plugin for [Visual Studio Code](https://code.visualstudio.com/) and add these files to your Lua library to get hints when working with them.

-Simply annotate a variable or function parameter as a certain type and you should get useful autocompletion and parameter hints.